Ezequiel Duran Preview, Player Props: Rangers vs. Twins

 Ezequiel Duran At The Plate

-- In 27.9% of his games this season, Duran has had at least one RBI.
-He's picked up more than one in 12.5% and driven in three or more of his team's runs in two contests.
+- Duran has had at least one RBI in 27.6% of his games this season (29 of 105), with two or more RBI 13 times (12.4%).
+He has also accounted for three or more of his team's runs in two contests.

-- In 43 of 104 games this year, he has scored, and seven of those games included multiple runs.
+- He has scored in 44 games this year, with multiple runs seven times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.